-David Stefansky, Executive Chairman
+David Stefansky, Director

-Mr. Stefansky, 48, has served as the Executive Chairman of our Board of Director since September 10, 2019.Mr.
-Stefansky is a principal at Bezalel Partners, a private company engaged in principal investments and advisory services for early stage companies.
+Mr. Stefansky, 49, has served on our Board of Directors since September 10, 2019.
+Mr. Stefansky is a principal at Bezalel Partners, a private company engaged in principal investments and advisory services for early stage companies.
 He previously served in senior roles at investment banks and in executive and corporate director roles for private and publicly traded emerging growth companies in various sectors.